 I anchored in 5 m depth with 35 m of chain.
 The anchor was nicely set.
 It is lovely here.
 I was too lazy to lower the outboard to the dinghy but later a chartered sailing yacht with a French family arrived.
 Promptly after anchoring they launched their dinghy and all 4 of them got in and headed to the shore.
 But their outboard stalled and they started rowing furiously back to their sailboat.
 They were not making much progress.
 I lowered my outboard to my dinghy preparing to go to their rescue but, by that time the father had gotten into the water and started towing them and now they were almost there.
 So, I missed my chance of a good deed.

 In the evening I was treated to a spectacular sunset while slowly sipping a glass of ouzo.
 By that time Thetis was the only boat here.
 I had brought with me from Kalami a large bag of fresh tomatoes.
 These are special being organically grown and taste great.
 I have been using them for salads every day during lunch but I do not seem to consume them fast enough.
 Tonight I made a tomato sauce with them.
 Just tomatoes, olive oil, garlic, salt, pepper, a bay leaf, and thyme.
 I then boiled some tagliatelle to go with the sauce.
 By that time, the moon was up dinner was ready and served in the cockpit.
 Wind was down.
 This is the cruising life!

 Monday August 3, 2009, Day 6

 After checking the weather and my e-mails I prepared to depart.
-The weather forecasts called for North West winds of force 4-5 but here and now there is no wind at all.
+The weather forecasts called for North West winds of force 4-5 but here and now there was no wind at all.